 Tips for Golfing on Maui

-Sunscreen: Buy it, apply it (minimum 30 SPF).
+Sunscreen: Buy it, apply it (we're talking a minimum of 30 SPF).
 The subtropical rays of the sun are intense, even in December.
 Good advice is to apply sunscreen, at a minimum, on the 1st and 10th tees.

 Stay hydrated.
 Spending four-plus hours in the sun and heat means you'll perspire away considerable fluids and energy.

-Pro shops at most courses are well stocked with balls, tees, and other accoutrements, so even if you bring your own bag, it needn't weigh a ton.
+Pro shops at most courses are well stocked with balls, tees, and other accouterments, so even if you bring your own bag, it needn't weigh a ton.